opent03/common_ml_algos/README.md

+# the extra jupyter notebook i uploaded most recently
+Unorthodox approach to classifying mnist by using umap+tsne features and xgboost. ~98%.

 # Some ml algos
 This repository contains custom implementations of some learning algorithms in Python3.
 Datasets tested on taken from sklearn.datasets.